bjcosta/landscaping/README.md

 ## Swales

 A common tool to help water retention are swales.
 These are usually depressions/trenches dug in the ground to hold water for a small period of time so it can infiltrate the soil better instead of running off the top.

+A great description and information on swales I found is <https://youtu.be/lAKLUmoASyc>

 ![photos/swales.png](photos/swales.png)